 13.2.4 Seasonal Transmission Loss Factor Calculation

 (1) Seasonal on-peak and off-peak TLFs are derived from the annually updated ERCOT on-peak and off-peak load flow base cases analysis by ERCOT.
-Base cases reflect the most current data on the transmission system and Generation Resource Dispatch.
-The ERCOT Transmission Grid topology and related Generation Resource Dispatch in the base cases are the critical factors in calculating losses.
+Base cases reflect the most current data on the transmission system and Generation Resource and Energy Storage Resource (ESR) Dispatch.
+The ERCOT Transmission Grid topology and related Generation Resource and ESR Dispatch in the base cases are the critical factors in calculating losses.
 Seasonal time periods are defined as follows:

 (a) Spring (March – May)